mshafiee/astrology.ir/content/en/ephemeris/macedonia_the_former_yugoslav_rep__of/skopje/_index.md

   - Ephemeris
   - Macedonia, The former Yugoslav Rep of
   - Skopje
-description: 🗓 Monday, 29 May 2023
+description: 🗓 Tuesday, 30 May 2023

 toc: false
 ---
-## Geographic coordinates
+## Geographic Information of Skopje
 TimeZone: +02:00
 \-
 Latitude: 41.9965